Complete Guide to Email Marketing Automation

-In a nutshell, email marketing can be defined as any email communication sent to a prospective customer with the intent of converting her to a sale.
-But as a marketer, it’s better for you to think of email marketing as a personalized stream of communication that builds a trusting relationship between you, your brand and your contact.
+In a nutshell, email marketing can be defined as any email communication sent to a prospective customer with the intent of converting them to a sale.
+But as a marketer, it’s better for you to think of email marketing as a personalized stream of communication that builds a trusting relationship between you, your brand, and your contact.

 Email marketing is one of many channels in a typical digital marketing strategy.
-Others include SEO, content marketing, social media, PPC (pay-per-click), influencer marketing to name a few.
+Others include SEO, content marketing, social media, PPC (pay-per-click) and influencer marketing, to name a few.
 But email marketing continues to bring in the value.
-In fact, email has an average ROI of $38 for each $1 spent.
+In fact, email has an average ROI of $44 for each $1 spent according to OptinMonster.

 But remember, not all emails are created equal.
 To yield these great results, you need to craft emails that are effective.
 To do that, it’s crucial to understand what email marketing is not.

-Successful email marketing campaigns incorporate strategy, personalization and a reasonable frequency.
+A successful email marketing strategy will incorporate a clear method, personalization and reasonable frequency.
 But all too often, marketers execute invasive, ineffective eblast marketing.
-Here are some things marketers should avoid when it comes to email marketing:
+Here are some things an effective email marketing strategy will avoid:

-Flying Blind: If you’re not consistently tracking the open rates, click-through rates and conversion rates of your email marketing campaigns, then you may as well have never sent an email in the first place.
+If you’re not consistently tracking the open rates, click-through rates and conversion rates of your email marketing campaigns, then you may as well have never sent an email in the first place.
 How will you know how effective your email marketing plan is unless you’re actively measuring its performance?
-Most email marketing packages and marketing automation platforms include reporting capabilities so you can double down on what works and ax what doesn’t.
+Most email marketing packages and platforms include reporting capabilities so you can double down on what works and axe what doesn’t.

 The Evolution of Email Marketing